 Ryzen Mobile vs Intel 8th Gen Core: AMD Levels the Playing Field

-For the past several years, AMD has been an also-ran in the mobile-processor space.
+For the past several years, AMD has been an also-ran in the mobile-processor race.
 Though the company's APUs (AMD's name for CPUs) have powered many laptops, the chips have been limited to budget-minded, low-performance systems.
 However, with its new Ryzen Mobile chips, the company is finally taking the performance fight to Intel.
 AMD's quad-core Ryzen 5 and Ryzen 7 processors are designed to beat Intel's 8th Gen Core i5 and Core i7 CPUs while coming in at around the same price or possibly less.